nrochard/blog_Composer/README.md

 # blog_Composer
-A project about the creatio of a blog with Composer and Boostrap.
+A project about the creation of a blog with Composer and Boostrap.
 It made for DESKTOP and MOBILE.

 ## What it does